 Prostitution-Related Crimes in Colorado

-A person will be charged with Prostitution if they agree to perform a sexual act with another person not his or her spouse, in exchange for money or another thing of value.
-Prostitution is charged as a class 3 misdemeanor in Colorado.
+A person will be charged with prostitution if they agree to perform a sexual act with another person not his or her spouse, in exchange for money or another thing of value.
+Prostitution is charged as a petty offense in Colorado.

-A person will be charged with Pandering if they induce another person (using intimidation or menacing) or knowingly arrange a situation for a person to commit prostitution.
-Pandering is charged as either a class 3 misdemeanor or a class 5 felony.
+A person will be charged with pandering if they induce another person (using intimidation or menacing) or knowingly arrange a situation for a person to commit prostitution.
+Pandering is charged as either a class 2 misdemeanor or a class 5 felony.

-A person will be charged with Solicitation in Colorado if they solicit sexual acts from another person, arranges a meeting or directs another person to a place for the purpose of prostitution.
-Soliciting for Prostitution is charges as a class 3 misdemeanor.
+A person will be charged with solicitation in Colorado if they solicit sexual acts from another person, arranges a meeting or directs another person to a place for the purpose of prostitution.
+Soliciting for prostitution is charged as a petty offense.

-A person will be charged with Patronizing a Prostitute if they engage in sexual acts (or enter a place with this intent) with a prostitute.
-This crime is a class 1 misdemeanor in Colorado, but additional penalties can be added if one person is infected with AIDS.
+A person will be charged with patronizing a prostitute if they engage in sexual acts (or enter a place with this intent) with a prostitute.
+This crime is a petty offense in Colorado, but additional penalties can be added if one person is infected with AIDS.

 What are the Consequences of a Prostitution Conviction?

-The consequences for Prostitution related crimes in Colorado depends on the circumstances of each individual case.
-Some prostitution crimes are charged as misdemeanors, while others can carry harsher felony consequences.
+The consequences for prostitution related crimes in Colorado depends on the circumstances of each individual case.
+Some prostitution crimes are charged as petty offenses, while others can carry harsher consequences.
 Whatever the situation, it is important to fight the charges against you.
-A Prostitution related conviction won’t look good on your record, and could result in difficulty finding a job or housing.
+A prostitution related conviction won't look good on your record, and could result in difficulty finding a job or housing.
 Here is a simple table so you can see the consequences for each conviction:

 Are Prostitution – Related Crimes Sex Offenses?